Imanuel-Miz/vscode-pip-package-manager/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please submit them in the issue tracker.
+If you find any issues or have suggestions for improvements, please submit them in the repository page.